mykmal/cowas/README.md

 ### Variant screening tips

 The `cowas_train.R` script will use all variants in the provided genotype matrices as model inputs.
-Thus, you need to select an initial set of genetic variants for each gene or protein before running `cowas_train.R` or `run_cowas_train.sh`.
+To reduce the computational time needed for model training, we suggest selecting an initial set of genetic variants for each gene or protein before running `cowas_train.R` or `run_cowas_train.sh`.
 In our paper, we compared three approaches for pre-screening variants:

 1. **Variants selected by *P* value.** One approach is to select genetic variants that have the most significant association with expression levels.
 That is, the top $d$ (e.g., top 100) most significant QTLs for the given gene/protein can be used as an initial set of predictors.
 Alternatively, one may consider including all variants that pass a nominal significance threshold.
 2. **Variants selected by effect size.** Instead of ranking variants by their QTL *P* values, they can be ranked by their marginal correlation with expression levels.
 First, componentwise regression is performed to compute the marginal correlation between each standardized feature (genetic variant) and the response (expression levels).
 Then the features are ranked by the absolute values of their correlations, and the top $d$ (e.g., top 100) are selected as predictors.